NikhilC2209/TLS_PAKE/README.md

 `pip -r requirements.txt`

+Make sure that there are two directories already present `client_data` and `server_data` if not create them and run `setup.py`, this file should only be run once as it will generate the certificate and key for the server.

 ### **HOW TO RUN**

 After installing all the required libraries open two terminal panes, start `python3 server.py` to fire up the server first then in the second window run `python3 client.py` to start the handshake process by the client.